diegozea/BioSeq.jl/doc/Reference.md

 All this functions interchange between T and U and are case insensitive.
 If you know your sequence is all uppercase or all lowercase, `swap!(seq,'T','U')` or `swap!(seq,'t','u')` are faster choices.

-	complement!(x,d::Dict)
+	complement!(x,d)
-	complement(x,d::Dict)
+	complement(x,d)
-	reversecomplement!(x,d::Dict)
+	reversecomplement!(x,d)
-	reversecomplement(x,d::Dict)
+	reversecomplement(x,d)

-This functions give us the complement sequence or the reverse complement. d::Dict can be `RNA_COMPLEMENT` or `DNA_COMPLEMENT` or a user defined Dict.
+This functions give us the complement sequence or the reverse complement. d can be `RNA_COMPLEMENT` or `DNA_COMPLEMENT` or a user defined Array indexed with Nucleotides keys.

 Matching on BioUnit Vectors
 ----------------------------